 Shifting Baseline Assumptions

 The TRM anticipates the effects of changes in efficiency codes and standards on affected measures.
 When these changes take effect, a shift in the baseline is usually required.
-This complicates the measure savings estimation somewhat, and will be handled in future versions of the TRM by describing the choice of and reasoning behind a shifting baseline assumption.
+This complicates the measure savings estimation somewhat and will be handled in future versions of the TRM by describing the choice of and reasoning behind a shifting baseline assumption.
 In this version of the TRM, this applies to CFLs and T5/T8 Linear Fluorescents, Furnaces and Early Replacement Measures.

-LED Lamp and Linear Fluorescents Baseline Assumptions
+LED Lamp and Linear Fixture Baseline Assumptions

+LED Lamps

 Specific reductions in savings have been incorporated for LED measures that relate to the shift in appropriate baseline due to changes in Federal Standards for lighting products.
 Federal legislation (stemming from the Energy Independence and Security Act of 2007) mandated a phase-in process that began in 2012 for all general-purpose light bulbs (defined as omnidirectional or A-lamps) between 40W and 100W to be approximately 30% more energy efficient than current incandescent bulbs, in essence beginning the phase-out of the current style, or “standard”, incandescent bulbs.
 From 2012, standard 100W incandescent bulbs could no longer be manufactured, followed by restrictions on standard 75W bulbs in 2013 and 60W and 40W bulbs in 2014.
 The baseline for the CFL and LED Omnidirectional Lamp measure in the corresponding program years therefore became bulbs (improved or “efficient” incandescent, or halogen) that met the new standard and have the same lumen equivalency.

-In addition, a backstop provision .requires replacement baseline lamps meet 45 lumens/watt from 2020.
+In addition, a backstop provision was included that would require replacement baseline lamps to meet an efficacy requirement of 45 lumens/watt or higher beginning on 1/1/2020.
+However, in December 2019, DOE issued a final determination for General Service Incandescent Lamps (GSILs), finding that this more stringent standard was not economically justified.

-For Standard LED Lamps, due to the expected delay in clearing retail inventory, this shift under the EISA backstop provision is assumed to not to occur until 1/1/2022 for all but programs serving income eligible populations (see Income Eligible Program Adjustments below).
-After 12/31/2021, CFLs are assumed to no longer be available in the market, and thus the savings from standard LEDs will go to zero starting 1/1/2022.
-However, Utilities reserve the right to propose Super-Efficient LEDs that will accrue persisting savings beyond 1/1/2022, evaluated against a less efficient LED baseline.
-Due to varying efficacies of LED products available, consideration should be made for LEDs that are more efficient than the Energy Star baseline.
-It is assumed that manufacturers will not make LED products that are near the 45 lumens/watt EISA backstop, but the TAC realizes that this is a possibility given that the market beyond the EISA backstop provision is not yet realized.
+The natural growth of LED market share however, has and will continue to grow over the lifetime of the LED measures installed.
+The TAC convened a Lamp Forecast Working Group to develop a forecast of the baseline growth of LED, based upon historical growth rates provided via CREED LightTracker data, comparisons of with and no-program states and review of projections provided by the Department of Energy.

+This baseline forecast was then used to estimate how replacement lamps would change over the lifetime of an LED.
+A single mid-life adjustment is calculated that results in an equivalent net present value of lifetime savings as the forecast decline in annual savings.

 Specialty and Directional lamps were not included in the original definition of General Service Lamps in the Energy Independence and Security Act of 2007 (EISA).
 Therefore, the initial baseline is an incandescent / halogen lamp described in that measure.